Alabama vs. LSU NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Alabama's games this season have gone over 65 points three of eight times.
+- Alabama and its opponents have gone over the current 66-point total in three of eight games (37.5%) this season.

-- LSU's games have gone over 65 points in three of eight chances this season.
+- LSU's games have gone over 66 points in two opportunities this season.

-- The combined points per game average of the two teams, 76.4, is 11.4 points more than Saturday's over/under.

-- The 49.4 combined points per game that these two squads have allowed this season are 15.6 fewer than the 65 over/under in this contest.
+- Saturday's total is 10.4 points lower than the two team's combined 76.4 points per game average.

+- This contest's over/under is 16.6 points greater than the 49.4 these two squads combine to allow per game this season.

-- Crimson Tide games have an average total of 62.4 points this season, 2.6 fewer than Saturday's over/under.
+- The average total in Crimson Tide games this season is 62.4, 3.6 points fewer than Saturday's total of 66 .

-- The 65 over/under in this game is 3.1 points higher than the 61.9 average total in Tigers games this season.
+- The 66 total in this game is 4.1 points higher than the 61.9 average total in Tigers games this season.

 Alabama Stats and Trends

+- Alabama has five wins against the spread in eight games this year.

-- The Crimson Tide have been favored by 28.5 points or more two times this season and covered the spread in one of them.
+- The Crimson Tide have covered the spread once this season when favored by 28.5 points or more (in two chances).

-- Alabama has hit the over in 50% of its opportunities this year (four times in eight games with a set point total).
+- Alabama's games this year have gone over the total in four out of eight opportunities (50%).

-- Alabama is 5-3 against the spread and 7-1 overall this season when the team notches more than 28.8 points.
+- When Alabama records more than 28.8 points, it is 5-3 against the spread and 7-1 overall.

-- In games that Alabama piles up more than 408.5 yards, the team is 5-2 against the spread and 6-1 overall.
+- Alabama is 5-2 against the spread and 6-1 overall when the team piles up more than 408.5 yards.

 - This year, the Crimson Tide have six turnovers, five fewer than the Tigers have takeaways (11).